Cher says 'no-brainer' to refuse Sochi gig over Russian anti-gay law

-MALIBU, Calif., Sept 17 Singer Cher said it was a "no-brainer" to turn down a chance to perform at next year's Winter Olympics in Russia because of the country's laws prohibiting gay propaganda.
+MALIBU, California Singer Cher said it was a "no-brainer" to turn down a chance to perform at next year's Winter Olympics in Russia because of the country's laws prohibiting gay propaganda.

 "It was hard in one way to say 'no,' but in another way, it's a no-brainer," the singer told Reuters this week.